 They introduced the team on each trip and explained to us the general rules of the tour which covered mostly health and safety, as well as the costs for damaging or losing your snorkel and mask.
 We were also told about the reason for the wristbands, which was to ensure that everyone who came off of the boat could be matched against a checklist of different letters and numbers when they re-entered.
 After showing us all of the freebies available on the boat including cold/hot water, tea/coffee and a never-ending tub of biscuits, we set off for our first stop: Nang Yuan Island.

-Nang Yuan Island
+Stop 1: Nang Yuan Island

 Before we arrived at the dock, we were advised to leave any plastic water bottles on the boat because they would be thrown away before entering the island, regardless of how much water they had left in it.
 Reusable water bottles and flasks are ok though, something we wish we’d known on the afternoon trip, especially while spending an hour and a half on the island.

-Fortunately, we remembered it for the morning trip which was a slightly longer 2 hour stop.
+Fortunately, we remembered it for the morning trip which was a slightly longer 2-hour stop.
 You can’t help but feel it may be a little ploy to encourage visitors to buy water from the vendors on the island but once you see how clean the area is, you can see the benefits of having such a strict policy.

 We collected our pre-paid tickets at the entrance and had our bags checked for any smuggled plastic.
 Once past the checkpoint, we headed across wooden walkways until we found a spot on the beach to regroup.
 We were told that this was also the stop where we needed to be around 10 minutes before the 2-hour mark.

-We were given some choices of what to do, one WAS a trek up the hill to a viewpoint and the other options were snorkeling in the bay or exploring the other parts of the island.
+We were given some choices of what to do, one was a trek up the hill to a viewpoint and the other options were snorkeling in the bay or exploring the other parts of the island.
 We decided to try the viewpoint on the first trip, especially due to how busy the bays were.

 Nang Yuan Viewpoint